ahmadtourei/das-anomaly/README.md

 PSDGenerator(cfg).run_parallel()
 ```
 4. Train:
-The `das_anomaly.train` module helps with randomly selecting train and test PSD images and train the model on anomaly-free PSD images.
+The `das_anomaly.train` module helps with randomly selecting train and test PSD images and training the model on anomaly-free PSD images.
 ### Example
 ```python
 from das_anomaly.settings import SETTINGS